1. INTRODUCTION

 5. FORGIVE AND NOT JUDGE OTHERS

-So yes, Christianity should be a religion where its followers judge no one [Matthew 7:1-6, James 4:12].
+So yes, Christianity SHOULD be a religion where its followers judge no one [Matthew 7:1-6, James 4:12].
 I offer the example when Jesus was asked whether an adulterous woman should be stoned to death as punishment [John 8:1-11].
 What was Jesus’ response?
 It was perfect, “Let whoever has not sinned, throw the first stone!”
 Shamed by the answer, the small crowd drifted away leaving Jesus and the woman alone together.
 Jesus compassionately requested only that the woman ‘change her ways’.

 And as Christians, we should have NO reason, to think for a moment, that we are more important or superior to ANY person we come across in everyday life.
 Yes, we should be ready to accept any person, who ‘fronts us’ during our day, as our equal.
 A gentle smile, a small wave of a hand, or little nod of our head, to someone ‘doing it tough’ can for example positively transform their day.
-As inferred later in this article, be ‘humble’ to anyone and everyone.
+It would also apply to someone who acts in an arrogant or rude way towards us.
+No, it’s not right to ‘jack up’ towards such a person!

-Again, this is not to say we must accept all wrong committed by others.
+Again, this is not to say we must accept ALL wrong committed by others.
 The laws of our society should be served for instance.
 And Christians are expected to stand up for the ‘downtrodden’.
 We should also make a non-violent stand against those who would threaten the lives and souls of our fellow human beings.

 6. CHRISTIAN ATTITUDES